Disastrous, Job-Killing “Free Trade”

 The Trade Deficit

 It’s no secret the United States has alarming trade deficits with a number of countries, but with no country on Earth is our trade more unbalanced than with China.
-Back in 2012, our trade deficit with the Chinese was $315 billion.
-2013 numbers are not available yet, but they are likely to be even worse.
+In 2013, our trade deficit with the Chinese was $318 billion.
+It’s likely that the 2014 numbers will be even worse.
 This is even more devastating when you take into account our debt owed to China, which — as of last year — was well over $1 trillion dollars.

 We must strive towards becoming more self-sufficient in the future, or else our debt and trade deficits will continue to rise and U.S. jobs will continue to be lost.